atus/Xiaomi-Dafang-Hacks/hacks/install_cfw.md

 ## Installation of the new Firmware

 1. Clone the repository from github.
 If you are on windows download the repository as zip file.
+(Cloning on Windows uses \r\n line endings that Linux can't read and your camera won't work.)
 2. Copy everything from "firmware_mod" folder into the **root** of the microSD

 It should look like this: